 Table C-28 - Template for tidal stream values

-Table C-29 below relates an exemplary S-101 Tidal Stream Panel Data feature and its attributes to its display.
-S-101 has modelled the tidal stream panel data as a series of complex attributes.
+Table C-29 below shows how a Tidal Stream Panel Data feature and its attributes are used in the ECDIS display.
 Complex attributes are in italics and encoded values are in blue text.